IEEE-NITK/CodePal/README.md

 - View Complete ProblemSet List along with their associated tags and ratings.
 - Filter through the ProblemSet by specified Ratings and Tags.
 - View Currently Running , Upcoming and all Past contests.
-- Create a Folder with one click for any contest or problem that consists of all its sample tests and solution files orgainzed in a clean directory structure.
+- Create a Folder with one click for any contest or problem that consists of all its sample tests and program file (of your language choice) orgainzed in a clean directory structure.
-- Add additional tests to any program file.
+- Add additional tests to any program file (of your language choice).
 - Compile and run any program file against the testcases and get comprehensive results.
 - Open respective webpages of problem statement and submission page with a single click.
 (You must be logged in codeforces before hand to open the submission page successfully)